-It’s also worth mentioning, equipment can be depreciated much faster than improved commercial real estate, so if you’re looking for larger, faster tax write-offs, that’s another huge perk of this strategy.
+It's also worth mentioning that equipment can be depreciated much faster than improved commercial real estate, so if you're looking for larger, faster tax write-offs, that's another huge perk of this strategy.

 Does the fact that these portable units aren't attached to the ground negatively impact the overall value of the property if you were to ever resale or is the value of the facility truly solely-based on the income it produces (so it doesn't matter)?
 This is one of the questions I'll be asking at the live event.

 In this lesson, Scott goes into detail on how to find motivated sellers and great self-storage deals.